2023 Best Communication & Journalism Schools in Arkansas

 While working on their degree, communication and journalism majors at UA Little Rock accumulate an average of around $31,172 in student debt.

 With a ranking of #7, Arkansas Tech University did quite well on this year’s best schools for communication and journalism students.
-ATU is a moderately-sized public school located in the town of Russellville.
+ATU is a moderately-sized public school located in the remote town of Russellville.

 Communication & Journalism majors at ATU take out an average of $23,813 in student loans while working on their egree.